James Spigelman

-James Jacob Spigelman AC KC (born 1 January 1946) is a former Australian judge who served as Chief Justice of New South Wales from 1998 to 2011.
-He was also Lieutenant-Governor of New South Wales from 1998 to 2012.
+James Jacob Spigelman AC KC (born 1 January 1946) is a former Australian judge who served as Chief Justice of New South Wales from 1998 to 2011, and also as Lieutenant-Governor of New South Wales from 1998 to 2012.
 He served on the Court of Final Appeal of Hong Kong as a non-permanent judge from other common law jurisdictions from April 2013 to his early resignation in September 2020.
 Spigelman also served as chairman of the Australian Broadcasting Corporation from 2012 to 2017.

 Early years and education

 Spigelman was born in Sosnowiec, Poland, on 1 January 1946.
 He arrived in Australia with his family in 1949 and attended Maroubra Public School and later Sydney Boys High School.
 He then went on to study Arts at the University of Sydney, where he attained First-Class Honours in Government and Second-Class Honours (Division 1) in Economics.
 Subsequently, he studied law, graduating in 1971 with First-Class Honours and the University Medal.

 Spigelman participated in and helped organise the 1965 Freedom Ride, a project undertaken by students to draw attention to problems faced by Indigenous communities in NSW.
 In 1969 he was President of the Students' Representative Council.
 From 1969-1971, he was the Student Fellow of the University Senate.